What Is A No Annual Fee Credit Card?

 |

 The RHB Shell Visa is particularly popular among Malaysian drivers.
 If you spend RM500 monthly at Shell stations, the 12% cashback gives you RM60 back each month (RM720 annually), far exceeding the RM95 annual fee.
-The 24-swipe requirement is easily met if you're using this card for petrol.
+The 24-swipe requirement is easily met if you're using this card for petrol and occasional groceries.

 For online shoppers, the CIMB e Credit Card's 12x points on the 28th of each month (their "eDay") reward Shopee, Lazada, and food delivery spending.
 The RM12,000 annual spending requirement breaks down to RM1,000 monthly, achievable if this is your primary card.

-Whilst both options help you save, understanding the difference prevents unexpected charges.
+Understanding the difference helps you avoid unexpected charges.
 The table below shows exactly what you're committing to with each type.

 | Aspect | Free For Life (FFL) | Annual Fee Waiver Cards |